AnnaErsh/Electronics-calibration/README.md

 h_7_27 0.75974 162.029 7 27 \
 ...

-The `histograms` folder contains contains signal maps for each processed file (subfolder `ampl`, first figure on this page), calibration peaks (subfolder `peaks`, second figure), calibration lines (subfolder `lines`, third figure) and histograms of each found and fitted peak, if the `ifPlotPeaks` flag was turned on (subfolder `separation`).
-Each of these subfolders contains a `macros` folder with automatically generated ROOT macroses of all these plots.
+The `histograms` folder contains signal maps for each processed file (subfolder `ampl`, first figure on this page), calibration peaks (subfolder `peaks`, second figure), calibration lines (subfolder `lines`, third figure), and histograms of each found and fitted peak, if the `ifPlotPeaks` flag was turned on (subfolder `separation`).
+Each of these subfolders contains a `macros` folder with automatically generated ROOT macros of all these plots.

-> The peaks histogram will not always look as nice as on the example.
-Sometimes there will be the saturation peak.
+> The peaks histogram will not always look as nice as the example.
+Sometimes there will be a saturation peak.

 The final results of the superimposed calibration lines and maps of slope and intercept are directly in the `histograms` folder.

->If you want to change style of the output histograms, go to `src/Style.h`.
+>If you want to change the style of the output histograms, go to `src/Style.h`.